Karin1412/Karin1412/README.md

   <h3 align="center">A three-year student at University of Information Technology (UIT) </h3>
 </p>

+> ✍ I'm currently learning software engineering at UIT
-> ✍ I'm learning about web development
+> ✍ I enjoy learning about web development
+> ✍ My ambition is to become a fullstack developer

 <br />